17 Signs You’ve Reached Your Limit and Are Over Everything

 Getty Images

-5. You’ve developed a weird eye twitch.
+5. You’ve developed a weird eye twitch or nervous tic.

 Getty Images